-Zingers, breakouts and burns: What to watch in the debates
+Breakouts, burns and zingers: What to watch in Dem debates

 “EPA?” fellow Republican Ron Paul offered.
 Yep, Perry said, the Environmental Protection Agency.

+“Oops,” he finished.
 Perry’s campaign, already struggling, never recovered.

 WHAT ISSUES?